Zackio/Vafpress-Extra-Fields/README.md

 How to add Extra classes is in the Vafpress Docs

+The Folders provided go in a folder called `vp_custom_fields` - can be called anything so long as it's changed in the snippet.
+Folder can go anywhere, just point to it in the snippet where I have a constant of THEME_FRAMEWORK_DIR.

-here is how I added
+here is how I added:

 	// Directories for Custom Fields Register